A Real-Life Nail Biter: Getting Life-Changing SMA Gene Therapy to a Newborn

 Making the Case for Giving Gene Therapy to a Newborn

 “People have an SMN1 gene.
-If you’re born without that, you have a back-up copy that helps substitute the protein needed for motor neuron functioning, but in smaller amounts.
-The more copies of the back-up a person has, the better chance for survival and the ability to move.
+If you’re born without that, you have a backup copy that helps substitute the protein needed for motor neuron functioning, but in smaller amounts.
+The more copies of the backup a person has, the better the chance for survival and the ability to move.
 Great.
 That’s what we want.
 But the insurance policy only covers 1 and 2 copies, not 3.”
 And Logan was born with 3 copies.

 “They want to treat the worst condition instead of the bad one.”
 Atchison’s challenge was to have the insurance company understand that, while Logan didn’t have the very worst prognosis, he would still face significant issues if he didn't get SMA gene therapy as a newborn.
 “My biggest battle was to convince them the baby still needs it.”
 Logan’s family could expect him to live into his late-childhood to 30s.
 And the quality of his life would suffer.
 Without feeding, breathing, and mobility, he’d live, but he may not function as an independent adult.